 Four marketing videos, is that all?
-Well, no…but the benefit of having these four at the core of your video marketing arsenal is that they cover some critical stages of your customer journey: awareness, consideration, decision and advocacy.
+Well, no…but the benefit of having these four at the core of your marketing video arsenal is that they cover some critical stages of your customer journey: awareness, consideration, decision and advocacy.

 We probably don’t need to tell you that video marketing isn’t just about producing great video content, releasing it into the wild and hoping for the best.
 It takes strategy and planning, consideration of the different types of video content, distribution channels and audience, as well as the different stages of the buying cycle.